 We didn’t visit the shrine, instead wanted to enjoy the famous Halwa-Paratha combo.
 We got it packed and stopped a couple of kilometers ahead on the bank of the Lidder river to enjoy it.

 This is the beautiful spot where we stopped to enjoy the snacks

 We initially decided to check out the property where we were to stay for the night.
 The hut is owned by a friend of my cousin.

 It was better than what I had expected.
 It had a beautiful garden and a bonfire place.
 If possible, I would love to stay for a couple of days here and enjoy the peace and tranquillity.

-Some pics en route Chandanwari and back.
-I tried some different editing styles to some of these pics, so color tones may not match in all the pics.
+Some pictures en route Chandanwari and back.
+I tried some different editing styles for some of these pics, so color tones may not match in all the pics.
 Black n white was done in an older style with the added grain.